prysmaticlabs/documentation/website/docs/install/install-with-script.md

 ## Frequently asked questions

 **I'm new to Ethereum, and I'm a visual learner.
 Can you show me how these things work?** <br />
 The Beginner's Introduction to Prysm uses diagrams to help you visualize Ethereum's architecture, and Prysm's too.
+(TODO)

 **Why do you recommend putting everything on a single machine?** <br />
-Keeping all of your client software on a single machine keeps things simple, which aligns with our security best practices.
-[TODO: link to best practices].
+Keeping all of your client software on a single machine keeps things simple, which aligns with our [security best practices](./../security-best-practices.md).

-**I don't have a 2TB SSD, but I have multiple smaller SSDs.
-Will this work?** <br />
-Yes.
-You can tell your execution client to overflow into a specific drive by (TODO).
-You can tell your beacon node client to overflow into a specific drive by (TODO).
-You can tell your validator node client to overflow into a specific drive by (TODO).

-**Can I use an external SSD connected via USB?** <br />
-Yes, but your USB connection introduces a possible point of failure.
-If you do this, avoid connecting your SSD to your computer through a USB hub - instead, connect it directly.

 **How much disk space will each of these clients require?** <br />